-There are no shortage of vintage Better Homes and Gardens cookbooks out there.
-They put out A LOT in the mid century.
-Besides the classic New Cook Book, the editors worked on many other volumes on a variety of topic such as The Dessert Cookbook, The Meat Cookbook, Cooking with Cheese, The Holiday Cookbook or The Casserole Cookbook.
+There is no shortage of vintage Better Homes and Gardens cookbooks out there.
+They put out A LOT in the mid-century.
+Besides the classic New Cook Book, the editors worked on many other volumes on a variety of topics such as The Dessert Cookbook, The Meat Cookbook, Cooking with Cheese, The Holiday Cookbook, or The Casserole Cookbook.
 I could go on and on.
-Today I am going to talk specifically about the eight volume set called the Better Homes and Gardens Creative Cooking Library.
-So lets first introduce each book in the series with the descriptions found in the 1963 ads.
+Today I am going to talk specifically about the eight-volume set called the Better Homes and Gardens Creative Cooking Library.
+So let’s first introduce each book in the series with the descriptions found in the 1963 ads.

 Volume One: Best Buffets includes buffets from the freezer, from packages goods, quick casseroles, lazy Susan supper and buffets for holiday…. for any size “crowd”!

 Volume Two: Birthday and Family Celebrations includes fun parties for the children, soda fountain specials for teens, fancy birthday for grown-ups, a frilly Valentine party and memorable bridal showers.
 (This is the cookbook I used for my 1963 Thanksgiving menu that you can read about here, here, here, here and here.)